Wednesday 25 March 2009

 Send this blog to 10 people and you will have good luck and a wish will come true.

-and you will have even better good luck and two wishes will come true.
+Send this blog to 20 people and you will have even better good luck and two wishes will come true.

 Send this blog to 30 people and you will have very good luck indeed, and three wishes will come true.